-This phrase has been tossed around for years within the church, “A man after God’s own Heart”.
+There is a phrase that is often used for someone who is known for following closely to the Lord, “A man after God’s own Heart”.
 The reference made concerning David is one of a man who desired to do the Will of God.
 David is one of the greatest examples of what God can do through a man who trusts in Him.
-What I always wanted to understand was, what did David do to get labeled this title when so many other men have been so faithful?
+What I always wanted to understand was how David got this label when so many other men have been faithful?

 *Let’s examine David’s life for a moment, it may give us some clues as to how we might follow in his footsteps.

 As a young boy, David was handsome and a bit ruddy, I suppose tending sheep will do that to you.
 A shepherd in those days was a fairly low position to hold in society.
 Walking along in the wilderness and driving a sheep herd just wasn’t considered all that glamorous.
 When Samuel came calling, all of Jesse’s boys lined up before the prophet.
 At the time, King Saul had forsaken God’s counsel and began looking to his own wisdom in leading Israel.
 Saul was asking for direction from soothsayers and his rebellion was beginning to overtake him.
 The Lord had planned on taking the throne from Saul and so God purposed for the next King to come from the line of Jesse.